LuiseFreese/blog/bookings-cortana-findtime.md

 ## Use Microsoft Bookings to schedule meetings with customers and the community

-Included in my Microsoft 365 license comes [Microsoft Bookings](https://docs.microsoft.com/en-us/microsoft-365/bookings/bookings-overview?view=o365-worldwide), a service that lets externals book appointments via website in free slots depending on your availability without letting them see your actual calendar.
+Included in my Microsoft 365 license comes [Microsoft Bookings](https://docs.microsoft.com/en-us/microsoft-365/bookings/bookings-overview?view=o365-worldwide), a service that lets externals book appointments via a website in free slots depending on your availability without letting them see your actual calendar.
 It automatically sends invites, confirmations, and reminders and integrates perfectly with Microsoft Teams meetings.
 Bookings is available for all customers with

 * Microsoft 365 Business Premium
 * Microsoft 365 Business Standard